Simonxyw/simonxyw.github.io/_pages/about.md

 I have hands-on experience working with large-scale spatial datasets, machine learning models, and GIS platforms (ArcGIS, Python, SQL), and I am passionate about translating complex data into actionable insights for real-world impact.

 Outside of research, I’ve been a devoted Cantopop enthusiast for over a decade.
 I also love discovering hidden-gem cafés in my free time.
-(Espresso only!)

-I am currently looking for opportunities where I can apply geospatial data science and policy analysis to tackle challenges in sustainability, public policy, urban development, and civic analytics.
+I am currently seeking opportunities to pursue a PhD for Fall 2026 and expand my work at the intersection of land use, climate policy, and carbon emissions, while remaining open to exploring diverse questions in sustainability and environmental data science.
 Feel free to reach out if you’d like to connect or collaborate!